cornzie/motustore/README.md

 # Motustore

-A sample admin panel for managing customer, orders and products information.
+A sample admin panel for managing customers, orders and products information.

 ## Running the App